jdiasn/lidarwind/joss/paper.md

 # Acknowledgements

 This publication is part of the NWO Talent Scheme Vidi project CMTRACE with project number 192.050, financed by the Dutch Research Council (NWO).
+The authors thank Steven Knoop for suggesting improvements to the code.

 # References